One of the most pressing questions in network marketing or MLM is: Should I focus on retailing or building a network?

 DEMAND VS SUPPLY

-- The Power of Retail: By retailing, you maintain control over sales and earn direct profits from each transaction.
+✅ The Power of Retail: By retailing, you maintain control over sales and earn direct profits from each transaction.
+Retail is a great way to generate immediate cash flow.

 THE DIGITAL CONSUMER

-Since COVID-19, consumers have adapted rapidly to digital systems.
-The direct selling and MLM industries are also pivoting, with many companies rolling out digital tools to compete with e-commerce channels.
+Since COVID-19, consumers have rapidly adapted to digital platforms.
+The MLM industry has followed suit, with many companies rolling out digital tools to compete with e-commerce.

 PASSIVE NETWORK INCOME